 Deciding if an item of clothing is going to be breastfeeding friendly will depend on not only the item of clothing but the size of your breasts.

-Breastfeeding friendly clothes will be things you can pull up and are either loose or stretchy.
+Breastfeeding friendly tops will be things you can pull up and are either loose or stretchy.

 T-shirts, sweaters, knit tops, these will all do a great job of giving you good accessibility to your breasts when it’s mealtime.
 Practice before you need to feed.
 There are few things that are worse than trying to pull out your breast when you have a hungry baby and your shirt is too tight.